GessyBoy/GessyBoy/README.md

 ### Hi there 👋

-Quote of the day : "I'm not lazy, I'm in energy-saving mode."
+Quote of the day : "If you can't explain something simply, you don't understand it well enough.
+Or you're dealing with a computer."

 ### My freelance developer site creation